openfort-xyz/sample-browser-non-custodial-alpha/README.md

-# Firebase Auth and Openfort
+# Openfort Embedded Signer

-This sample shows you how to use Firebase auth with Openfort.
+This sample shows you how to use Openfort's Embedded Signer.

-It supports login with all regular auth providers.
+It supports login with all regular auth providers and uses Firebase as external authentication platform.

 ## Features